TrackFormers Part 2: Enhanced Transformer-Based Models for High-Energy Physics Track Reconstruction: Improved methods

 \subsubsection{FlexAttention}

-In our previous work~\cite{Caron_2025} we experimented with FlashAttention~\cite{dao_flashattention-2_2023}; here we instead adopt FlexAttention~\cite{dong_flex_2024}.
-This change is driven by a key limitation of FlashAttention: its lack of flexible, batch-wise pad masking for variable sequence lengths.
-As a result, training was restricted to a batch size of one to avoid padding.
-FlexAttention overcomes this constraint through its BlockMask mechanism, which enables processing of heterogeneous events within the same batch while maintaining near state-of-the-art kernel performance~\cite{dong_flex_2024}.
+In our previous work~\cite{Caron_2025} we experimented with FlashAttention-2~\cite{dao_flashattention-2_2023}; here we instead adopt FlexAttention~\cite{dong_flex_2024}.
+This change is driven by a practical limitation of FlashAttention-2: while it supports variable sequence lengths, it requires packing sequences into a single concatenated tensor with manual offset tracking.
+As a result, training was restricted to a batch size of one to avoid manual batch-wise padding.
+FlexAttention overcomes this constraint through its BlockMask mechanism, which pre-computes tile-level sparsity, enabling efficient processing of heterogeneous sequence lengths within a standard batched tensor layout while maintaining near state-of-the-art kernel performance~\cite{dong_flex_2024}.
 With FlexAttention, we preserve the GPU inference speedups previously observed, now without the batch size restriction.
 Equally importantly, its memory efficiency allowed us to co-train both the regressor and classifier on a single NVIDIA A100 GPU (40\,GiB HBM2), whereas with FlashAttention only one of these models could fit on the same hardware during training.